 While further studies are still needed, chamomile extract has initially shown it may help stimulate osteoblastic cells, which are the cells responsible for developing bones.
 These cells also play a major role in maintaining bone mass, and better bone mass is a critical factor in avoiding osteoporosis and bone fractures.

-Traditional therapeutic agents for osteoporosis such as selective estrogen receptor modulators (SERMs), bisphosphonates and calcitonin may contribute to serious side effects and even bone loss!
+Traditional therapeutic agents for osteoporosis such as selective estrogen receptor modulators (SERMs), certain osteoporosis drugs and calcitonin may contribute to serious side effects and even bone loss!
 For more on those effects read Osteoporosis Treatment Options.
 However, chamomile extract and the others above, have shown they may be ‘functional foods’ for the prevention of osteoporosis.
 Time (and more research) will tell…

 Rooibos tea, like herbal, has no caffeine.
 It is a red tea from South Africa that has gained popularity as of late.